Priti Patel: Political ideology and views

 Patel has taken robust stances on crime, attracting media attention when she argued for restoration of capital punishment on the BBC's Question Time in September 2011, although in 2016 she stated that she no longer held this view.
 Patel opposes prisoner voting, and has also opposed allowing Jeremy Bamber, who was convicted of murder in her constituency, access to media to protest his innocence.
 Patel voted against the Marriage (Same Sex Couples) Bill in 2013, which led to the introduction of same-sex marriage in England and Wales.

 Patel has been criticised for raising issues in the House of Commons related to her time working with the tobacco industry.
 In October 2010, she voted for the smoking ban to be overturned; and led the Conservative campaign against plain tobacco packaging.
 Patel has also campaigned with the drinks industry, holding a reception in the Palace of Westminster for the Call Time On Duty Campaign in favour of ending the alcohol duty supertax (known as the escalator), a tax opposed by the Wine and Spirit Trade Association, the Scotch Whisky Association and the TaxPayers' Alliance.

-Speaking on BBC Radio Kent in March 2018, Patel said that she found the commonly used abbreviation BME (for Black and Minority Ethnic) to be "patronising and insulting".
+Speaking on BBC Radio Kent in March 2018, Patel said that she found the commonly-used abbreviation BME (for Black and Minority Ethnic) to be "patronising and insulting".
 She said that she considered herself British "first and foremost" as she was born in the UK.

 Personal life

 Patel has been married to Alex Sawyer since 2004.
 Sawyer is a marketing consultant for the stock exchange NASDAQ.
 He also serves as a Conservative councillor and Cabinet Member for Communities on the London Borough Council of Bexley.
 Sawyer also worked part-time as her office manager from February 2014 to August 2017.
-They have a son who was born in August 2008.
+Together, they have a son, who was born in August 2008.